DevilXD/TwitchDropsMiner/README.md

 # Twitch Drops Miner

+Thanks to @DevilXD and other contributors from the [original repo](https://github.com/DevilXD/TwitchDropsMiner) for the vast majority of the code.

 This application allows you to AFK mine timed Twitch drops, without having to worry about switching channels when the one you were watching goes offline, claiming the drops, or even receiving the stream data itself.
 This helps both you and Twitch save on bandwidth and hassle.
 Everyone wins!

 ### How It Works: